cchio/deep-pwning/README.md

 1. Drivers

    The **drivers** are the *main* execution point of the code.
-This is where you can tie the different modules and comoponents together, and where you can inject more customizations into the adversarial generation processes.
+This is where you can tie the different modules and components together, and where you can inject more customizations into the adversarial generation processes.

 2. Models